AK101111/Project-Moodle/README.md

 * Material Design

 ###Arnav
-Following APIS:
+####Following APIS
-* List of courses registered
+1. List of courses registered
-    * All notifications
+2. All notifications
-        * All grades
+3. All grades
-            * list of all assignments
+4. list of all assignments
-                * info of a particular assignment
+5. info of a particular assignment
-                    * Course Grades
+6. Course Grades

 ###Abhishek
-Following APIS:
+####Following APIS:
-* Login
+1. Login
-    * Logout
+2. Logout
-        * List of Course Threads
+3. List of Course Threads
-            * info of a particular thread(including all comments)
+4. info of a particular thread(including all comments)
-                * create a new thread
+5. create a new thread
-                    * Add comment to a thread
+6. Add comment to a thread